 Your Real Estate Market Update:

 Local Market Information provided by the Columbus Board of Realtors MLS.
 Last Updated December 20, 2017

 Here you will find the latest local housing trends that will give you insights, updates and analysis to your local marketplace.
 If you have any questions about this report or anything else related to real estate, please feel free to reach out to us.
 We are proud to be a trusted advisor and help you make important business decisions when it comes to real estate.

-(October 20, 2017 – Columbus, OH)
+(December 20, 2017 – Columbus, OH)

 Home sales still trending up in central Ohio